 Do you follow any of these steps when fighting pest infestations in your garden?
 Leave a comment below and tell us about your experiences.

-This is a guest post by Jessica Walliser.
-Jessica Walliser is a horticulturist and the co-host of KDKA Radio’s The Organic Gardeners in Pittsburgh, PA.
-She’s the gardening columnist for the Pittsburgh Tribune-Review and is the author of the Amazon best-sellers “Good Bug Bad Bug: Who’s Who, What They Do, and How to Manage Them Organically” and “Attracting Beneficial Bugs to Your Garden: A Natural Approach to Pest Control“.
+This was written by Jessica Walliser.
+Jessica is a horticulturist and the co-host of KDKA Radio’s The Organic Gardeners in Pittsburgh, PA.
+She’s the gardening columnist for the Pittsburgh Tribune-Review and is the author of the Amazon best-sellers “Good Bug Bad Bug” and “Attracting Beneficial Bugs to Your Garden“.
 Visit her online at jessicawalliser.com and savvygardening.com.